Dhananjay7129/Python-Data-Analysis/README.md

 - **Histograms & Box Plots** – Understanding numerical data distributions
 - **Correlation Heatmaps** – Identifying feature relationships

-- # 📊 Telecom Churn Data Analysis - FAQs & Insights
+- # 📊 Telecom Churn Data Analysis - Questions and Answers

-## ❓ Frequently Asked Questions (FAQs)

 ### 🔹 Q1: What is customer churn, and why is it important for telecom companies?
 **A:** Customer churn refers to the percentage of subscribers who leave a service within a given period.
 It is crucial for telecom companies because **high churn rates lead to revenue loss, increased acquisition costs, and reduced profitability**.
 Understanding churn helps **optimize customer retention strategies** and **enhance service offerings**.